Architectural drawing: Size and scale

-The size of drawings reflects the materials available and the size that is convenient to transport – rolled up or folded, laid out on a table, or pinned up on a wall.
+The size of drawings reflects the materials available and the size that is convenient to transport, whether rolled, folded, laid out on a table or pinned on a wall.
 The drafting process may impose limitations on the size that is realistically workable.
-Sizes are determined by a consistent paper size system, according to local usage.
-Normally the largest paper size used in modern architectural practice is ISO A0 (841 × 1189 mm) or in the US, Arch E (762 × 1067 mm) or Large E size (915 × 1220 mm).
+Sizes are determined by a consistent paper size system according to local usage.
+Normally, the largest paper size used in modern architectural practice is ISO A0 (841 × 1189 mm), or, in the United States, Arch E (762 × 1067 mm) or Large E size (915 × 1220 mm).

 Architectural drawings are drawn to scale so that relative sizes are correctly represented.
-The scale is chosen both to ensure the whole building will fit on the chosen sheet size and to show the required amount of detail.
-On the scale of one-eighth of an inch to one foot (1:96) or the metric equivalent of 1 to 100, walls are typically shown as simple outlines corresponding to the overall thickness.
-At a larger scale, half an inch to one foot (1:24) or the nearest common metric equivalent 1 to 20, the layers of different materials that make up the wall construction are shown.
-Construction details are drawn to a larger scale, in some cases full size (1 to 1 scale).
+The scale is chosen both to ensure that the whole building will fit on the chosen sheet size and to show the required amount of detail.
+On a scale of one-eighth of an inch to one foot (1:96), or the metric equivalent of 1:100, walls are typically shown as simple outlines corresponding to the overall thickness.
+At a larger scale, such as half an inch to one foot (1:24), or the nearest common metric equivalent of 1:20, the layers of different materials that make up the wall construction are shown.
+Construction details are drawn to a larger scale, in some cases full size.

-Scale drawings enable dimensions to be "read" off the drawing, i.e. measured directly.
-Imperial scales (feet and inches) are equally readable using an ordinary ruler.
-On a one-eighth inch to one-foot scale drawing, the one-eighth divisions on the ruler can be read off as feet.
+Scale drawings enable dimensions to be read from the drawing.
+Imperial scales can be read using an ordinary ruler.
+On a one-eighth inch to one-foot scale drawing, the one-eighth divisions on the ruler can be read as feet.
 Architects normally use a scale ruler with different scales marked on each edge.
-A third method, used by builders in estimating, is to measure directly off the drawing and multiply by the scale factor.
+A third method, used by builders in estimating, is to measure directly from the drawing and multiply by the scale factor.

-Dimensions can be measured off drawings made on a stable medium such as vellum.
-All processes of reproduction introduce small errors, especially now that different copying methods mean that the same drawing may be re-copied, or copies made in several different ways.
-Consequently, dimensions need to be written ("figured") on the drawing.
-The disclaimer "Do not scale off dimensions" is commonly inscribed on architects' drawings, to guard against errors arising in the copying process.
+Dimensions can be measured from drawings made on a stable medium such as vellum.
+All processes of reproduction introduce small errors, especially when the same drawing is copied repeatedly or copied using different methods.
+Consequently, dimensions need to be written, or "figured", on the drawing.
+The disclaimer "Do not scale off dimensions" is commonly inscribed on architects' drawings to guard against errors arising in the copying process.